louischatriot/nedb/README.md

 It will be published as an npm module once it is finished.
 To launch tests: `npm test`.

 ## API
 It's a subset of MongoDB's API (the most used operations).
+The current API will not change, but I will add operations as they are needed.

 ### Creating/loading a database
 ```javascript